jake83741/vnc-lm/README.md

 The errors usually seem to be related to clicking through pages of an embedded response.
 The errors are not critical and should not cause the bot to crash.

-If you receive the error message `The model ${modelName} was not found in the model directory` when creating threads using `/model`, you'll need to refresh your Discord bot token.

 #### OpenAI-Compatible API Issues
 When adding a model to the `litellm_config.yaml` from a service that uses a local API ([**text-generation-webui**](https://github.com/oobabooga/text-generation-webui) for example), use this example: <br>